 Joe Moglia (keynote speaker)

-This season will be Joe’s 21st as a Football Coach, but it’s not a traditional 21 years.
+This season will be Joe’s 22nd as a Football Coach, but it’s not a traditional 22 years.
 He began his career as a coach for 16 years, moved to the business world for over 20, and back to coaching in 2009.
 In his 1st stint as a coach he won 2 Ivy League Championships as the Defensive Coordinator at Dartmouth, led units that set defense and kicking records at Lafayette, and turned 2 high school programs around.
-Before coming to Coastal, he was Executive Advisor for Football at Nebraska where he received the Sharp Trophy for Leadership, as voted on by the players, was part of 2 Holiday bowls, and 2 Big 12 North Championships.
-In 2011 he was Head Coach of the Omaha Nighthawks in the UFL where he competed against NFL icons Marty Schottenheimer, Jim Fossil, and Denny Green.
+Before going to Coastal, he was Executive Advisor for Football at Nebraska where he received the Sharp Trophy for Leadership, was part of 2 Holiday bowls and 2 Big 12 North Championships.
+In 2011 he was Head Coach of the Omaha Nighthawks in the United Football League.

 Winona LaDuke (plenary speaker)